“The curious paradox is that when I accept myself just as I am, then I can change.” — Carl R. Rogers

 These are the ancient tools anyone can use for exploration and self-development.
 We divide these tools into four major categories:

-It’s all about processes.
-It’s like a recipe for baking a cake.
+It’s all about processes, like a recipe for baking a cake.
 If you follow the recipe and combine the ingredients in the right way, you get something delicious.
 That’s what positive change is all about.

 Learning about yourself means understanding your fears.
 It starts with facing our basic existential fear of death.
 Facing it is much better than using the counterfeit of the afterlife as an antidote.
 Instead of covering up our fear of death with mythology, we must ask ourselves questions about the meaning of our life and legacy.